mmghahramanibozandan/English2Spanish-Transformer/README.md

 # English2Spanish-Transformer

-This repository constitutes a segment of my Master's thesis to test my customized transformer, where I developed a PyTorch-based machine translator from English to Spanish.
+This repository constitutes a segment of my Master's thesis (text-conditioned image generation) to test my customized transformer, where I developed a PyTorch-based machine translator from English to Spanish.
 It serves as an exemplary demonstration of constructing a compact transformer for proficiently translating English sentences into Spanish.
 All components, including the transformer, have been created entirely from the ground up.
 The model is conveniently testable and adaptable through GPU utilization in Google Colab (Standard Subscription).

 ## Dataset